-If your XRay license includes the Machine Learning feature, you can configure your system to analyze and gain insights from your data through Supervised (model-based) or Unsupervised (non-model-based) Learning.
-Refer to the Nastel XRay Machine Learning Guide for a list of analytic functions and descriptions.
+If you use the Machine Learning feature, you can configure your system to analyze and gain insights from your data through Supervised (model-based) or Unsupervised (non-model-based) Learning.
+Refer to the Machine Learning Guide in the Resource Center for a list of analytic functions and descriptions.